 Children feel lovable when they have a sense of worth, when they feel appreciated and loved for who they are, regarding themselves as important and worthy of being loved.

 To tell your children that you love them unconditionally, you can send “Being” Messages.
-For example:

 “I will always love you.”

 “I am so glad you are my son/daughter.”

 Children feel capable when they have a sense of power, competency and control over their lives, believe that they can handle challenges and that they are able to make a contribution to their environment, and when they feel pride in accomplishment.

 It is the capable part of Self-esteem that most ties in to the Executive Role of parents and that fosters responsibility.

 When children feel capable, they are more likely to meet their obligations, sign on for new tasks, try their hardest and feel good about what they do.
 All of these things will increase a child’s responsibility.

 You can increase your child’s sense of responsibility by helping them to feel that they are capable by sending “Doing” Messages.
 These messages refer to all the things your children can do, their special areas of talent, and also to their potential and their growth.

 “You were so thorough in doing your research paper – you did a great job of planning in advance how you were going to tackle the project.”

 “Thank you so much for setting the table – it helped me a lot, and I see you put everything exactly in the right spot.”